preciofishbone/OmniaDocsG2/blocks/blocks-forms/form-question/index.rst

 .. image:: form-question-add-step-2.png

-This is the Stepper section, new in v6.5.
+This is the stepper section, new in v6.5.

 You can navigate between steps by using the links at the bottom: